genesiscommunitysuccess/docs/docs/04_web/02_web-components/05_layout/01_dynamic-layout.md

 ```

 Where there is a button to save/load/reset the layout, and component 1 has a close button.
 By default
-component 1 would be 50% width and 2 and 3 would take up the other 50% width, but here we set `25` (percent)
+component 1 would be 50% width and 2 and 3 would take up the other 50% width, but here we set `25%`
-as the width of component 1 layout item.
+as the width of component 1 layout item (width because it is the size in the context of a vertical split).

 ### Multi-Nested Example